CSHaitao/SAILER/README.md

   --dataloader_num_workers 2
 ```

-More finetune code details can be found in [Dense](https://github.com/luyug/Dense)
+More finetune code details can be found in [Dense](https://github.com/luyug/Dense).
+Note that we simply modify the `faiss_retriever.retriever`, which may make a slight difference to the results.

 ## Evaluation